 Steps to Follow to Generate Google OAuth API Credentials

 Now, Create a project to continue the configuration.
-Make sure the project is selected while creating the OAuth credentials.
+Click on the Create Button.

-Click API Key link, under the heading, Find out What kind of credentials you need.
+Click Client ID link, under the heading, Find out what kind of credentials you need.

 In the Credentials tab, click the Create Credentials button.